TimL20/icinga2api_py/doc/14_Client.rst

   ``ResultSet`` is returned.
 - Every ``ResultSet`` has a ``load`` method and a ``loaded`` property, both useless with a general ``ResultSet``, but used in subclasses.
+- Any fields (attrs) can be specified  with the dot-syntax e.g. "attrs.last_check_result.output" to get the output value of the last_check_result dictionary of the attrs dictionary.
 - ``fields`` is a generator that yields all values of one attribute of all results in the ``ResultSet``.
 You can specify what to do if the attribute does not exist for an attribute (raise_nokey and